 You can use RapidDeploy to set up a Firebox in a remote location.
-This is helpful when you might not have trained IT staff present at the remote location to help with the initial configuration of the device.
+This is helpful when you do not have trained IT staff present at the remote location to help with the initial configuration of the device.
 All of the RapidDeploy methods enable you to send new Fireboxes to remote locations, before you have configured each device.

 RapidDeploy is not supported on Firebox T10-D, XTMv, or FireboxV devices.

 There are four RapidDeploy methods to remotely configure a device.

 To remotely configure a single Firebox, you can upload a RapidDeploy configuration to the WatchGuard website.
 You can use this option to configure a new device or to configure a device that has been reset to factory default settings.
 With this option, you create a configuration file for the device, and then upload the configuration file to the Product Details page for the device.